orestesgaolin/platform_views_camera/README.md

 | Web      | No      |

 The iOS and macOS implementations use SwiftUI camera views from [this article](https://www.raywenderlich.com/26244793-building-a-camera-app-with-swiftui-and-combine) by Yono Mittlefehldt.
 The license note is included in every file copied from the original implementation.

+### Known issues

+- macOS platform views don't handle gestures, throw exceptions when tapping anywhere even when ignoring touch events
+- macOS platform views cannot be shown beneath the Flutter widgets thus there's not way to draw UI on top of the platform view
+-

 ## Contributing